 In ancient Hindu texts, a different definition is given for the nabhivansh.
 According to Hindu texts, nabhi means “navel of Brahma”, and varna means “country.”

 In classical Sanskrit literature, Arivarta is the name for North India.
 In the Manu Smriti, it is described as “the route between the Himalayas and the Vindhya Mountains, from the East (Bay of Bengal) to the West Sea (Arabian Sea).”

 On the other hand, South India was known as Dravida.
 The Dravidian region includes a small part of the modern Indian states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, Telangana and Chhattisgarh.
-The area also consists of the union territories of Andaman and Nicobar Islands, Lakshadweep and Puducherry.
+The area also consists of Andaman and Nicobar Islands union territories, Lakshadweep and Puducherry.

 Bharatvarsh / Bharatam